Skip to main content

 Peter earned his Ph.D. from Harvard University in 1976 under the mentorship of Prof. Garrett Birkhoff.
 Following postdoctoral roles at the Universities of Chicago and Oxford, he has been a faculty member at the University of Minnesota’s School of Mathematics since 1980.
 He held the position of Department Head from 2008 to 2020.
 Peter’s research focuses on the application of symmetry and Lie groups to differential equations.
 Throughout his career, he has made significant contributions to diverse fields such as partial differential equations, calculus of variations, mathematical physics, fluid mechanics, elasticity, quantum mechanics, Hamiltonian mechanics, geometric numerical methods, differential geometry, classical invariant theory, algebra, computer vision, image processing, anthropology, and beyond.
 In recognition of his work, Peter was elected a fellow of the Institute of Physics in 2004, the American Mathematical Society in 2013, and the Society for Industrial and Applied Mathematics in 2014.

-The lectures will take place February 27-29, 2024.
+The lectures took place February 27-29, 2024.

 • Lecture 1: Fractalization, quantization, and revivals in dispersive systems